 Are you bothered with negative self-talk?
-Are you doing okay, but something is missing in your life?
 I can help you create a journal practice that fits your lifestyle, so it can be available to you anytime, day or night to reduce your stress and feelings of overwhelm.
-I believe every women should keep some type of journal or notebook.
+I believe every woman should keep some type of journal or notebook.

 Do you suffer from feelings of negativity and a nasty inner critic?
 I understand and have been there myself.
 I still have negativity in my life, but I’m managing it much better now than in the last year.
 My life is nowhere near perfect, but I worry a lot less and accept myself as I am.
 Do you want to feel less negative and less bothered by your inner critic?
 I can help.